MicrosoftDocs/dataexplorer-docs/data-explorer/configure-managed-identities-cluster.md

 ---
 # Configure managed identities for your Azure Data Explorer cluster

-A [managed identity from Azure Active Directory](/azure/active-directory/managed-identities-azure-resources/overview) allows your cluster to access other Azure AD-protected resources such as Azure Key Vault.
+A [managed identity from Microsoft Entra ID](/azure/active-directory/managed-identities-azure-resources/overview) allows your cluster to access other Microsoft Entra protected resources such as Azure Key Vault.
 The identity is managed by the Azure platform and doesn't require you to provision or rotate any secrets.

 This article shows you how to add and remove managed identities on your cluster.
 For more information on managed identities, see [Managed identities overview](managed-identities-overview.md).